A New Targeted-Federated Learning Framework for Estimating Heterogeneity of Treatment Effects: A Robust Framework with Applications in Aging Cohorts: METHODOLOGY

 This paper addresses a practical scenario in which sharing individual-level data across sources is challenging.
 In the case study, we aim to evaluate the differential impact of two surgical procedures for older hip fracture survivors.
 Our research team has access to Medicare fee-for-service data from 2017, which serves as the target dataset.
 To strengthen statistical power, we collaborate with a partner who has additional historical data from 2010 to 2016.
 This collaborative framework naturally motivates the use of targeted-federated learning.
-Beyond our case study, similar multi-site collaborations without direct data sharing are common in various settings, including meta-analyses across independent clinical trials, multi-center studies under federated networks, and other distributed research.

 Before concluding this section, we describe the Neyman-Rubin causal paradigm \citep{splawa1990application,rubin2005causal}.
 Let $Y_i(a)$ be the potential outcome for individual $i$ under treatment assignment $A_i = a$, with $a \in \{0, 1\}$.
-In practice, only one of the two potential outcomes is observed for each individual.
-The observed outcome is linked to the potential outcomes through the relationship $Y_i=A_iY_i(1)+(1-A_i)Y_i(0)$.
-To enable valid causal inference, we adopt the following standard assumptions, collectively known as the Stable Unit Treatment Value Assumption (SUTVA): \begin{assumption} (No interference) The potential outcomes of any individual are unrelated to the treatment assignment of other individuals. \end{assumption} \begin{assumption} (Consistency) For each individual $i$, if $A_i=a$, $Y_i=Y_i(a)$. \end{assumption} Assumption 1 requires no interference between individuals, which is reasonable in our case study since most of the medicare beneficiaries in our dataset who experience a hip fracture are treated and live independently.
-Assumption 2 states that the observed outcome is equal to the potential outcome under the assigned treatment, and there are no multiple versions of a treatment, which is also plausible in our application.
+Only one of the two potential outcomes is observed for each individual.
+The observed outcome is linked to the potential outcomes through $Y_i=A_iY_i(1)+(1-A_i)Y_i(0)$.
+To enable valid causal inference, we adopt the following standard assumptions, collectively known as the Stable Unit Treatment Value Assumption (SUTVA):

+\textbf{Assumption 1} (No interference) The potential outcomes of any individual are unrelated to the treatment assignment of other individuals.